justinreed23/investingBackend/proposal.md

   - Department of Labor and SEC held joint hearing in 2009 to discuss large TDF losses from '08 crash
   - Minimizing intermediate drawdowns appears to be priority for regulators regardless of retirement outcomes
   - Policy issue?
 Should regulation focus on minimizing psychological pain of intermediate drawdowns vs maximizing economic outcomes of retirement savers given vast performance disparities
+- Under US-IID Method (Method that uses only US returns relying on short term evenly distributed data)
+  - TDFs seem favorable compared to Stocks/I for capital preservation
+  - However, acknowledging returns are NOT IID ***OR*** that US sample presents a severe small sample problem for long-horizon asset performance restores dominance of Stocks/I

 **4 Discussed Strategies**